marekzelinka/fso-part12/README.md

 The above will create a directory called `mongo_data` to your local filesystem and map it into the container as `/data/db`.
 Data in `/data/db` is stored outside of the container but still accessible by the container!

-Just remember to add the directory to `.gitignore`:
+Just remember to add the directory to your `.gitignore`:

 ```
 /mongo_data